Must I Allow Law Enforcement to Search My House or Car?

 They look at the evidence at hand and determine if it has sufficient quantity and quality to pursue a conviction.
 If they cannot obtain enough evidence of good caliber that would lead to a conviction, they probably won’t pursue that case at all, and charges are dropped.

 Are Plea Bargains A Good Idea, and What Are They?

 When the prosecution and the defense try to negotiate a deal between them on a case, this is known as a plea bargain.
 At times, taking this deal could be your best option – your criminal law attorney will advise you.

 Do I Really Need a Criminal Lawyer If I Plead Guilty?

 Yes – you should never advocate for yourself.
 You just aren’t going to know the law like your attorney will, and you have emotion working against you.
 Always work through an attorney.

 What is the Difference Between Probation and Parole?

 Probation can be used as an actual criminal sentence handed down by the judge, but parole is something that can happen after a convicted individual has been in prison for a period of time.

-I Maintain That I am Innocent – Do I Still Need a Criminal Defense Attorney?
+I Maintain That I am Innocent – Do I Still Need a Local Bay Area Criminal Defense Attorney?

 No matter what you intend to plead, please do not ever do so without an attorney present.
-You could still be penalized in court for things you don’t know about, but that a lawyer can help you avoid.
-Call the Lamano Law Offices for help.
+You could still be penalized in court for things you don’t know about, but that an experienced criminal lawyer can help you avoid.
+Call the Lamano Law Office for help.